 Step 4: Create an Operating Agreement

-Hawaii doesn’t require its LLCs to have an Operating Agreement; however, it’s a good business practice to have one.
+It is not required to have a Hawaii Operating Agreement for your LLC; however, it’s a good business practice to have one.

 An LLC Operating Agreement names the members of the business and outlines things like protocols for bringing in new members, dissolving the business, and selling its name.
 These and other factors can be included in the Operating Agreement to keep all LLC members accountable and on the same page.
 Essentially, it’s a business outline of what’s to be expected from all parties involved.